On This Page

 To learn more about various biological programs and research projects in the College, visit the links below or click on each image to visit the Biological Image Galleries and learn more about projects in each department.

-The Department of Molecular and Cell Biology (MCB) focuses on lower levels of organization with the divisions of genetics, neurobiology, cell and developmental biology, biochemistry and molecular biology, and immunology.
-Faculty members are also affiliated with independent research centers in neuroscience, cancer research, genomics and the electron microscope laboratories.
+The Department of Molecular and Cell Biology (MCB) focuses on lower levels of organization with the divisions of genetics, genomics and development; neurobiology; cell and developmental biology; biochemistry, biophysics, and structural biology; and immunology and pathogenesis.
+Faculty members are also affiliated with independent research centers in neuroscience, cancer research, genomics, and aging.

 A separate Physical Education Program (PEP) provides a wide range of physical activity classes as well as various lecture/laboratory courses.
 The activity offerings are designed to provide sequential instruction in classes such as aquatics, martial arts, dance, fitness and sports.
 The Scientific Diving Program, which is included in PEP, may be used in undergraduate and graduate studies in biology and other disciplines.